mbuech00/pymbe/README.md

 ```

 with an input file `input` placed within the same directory.
 See the [examples](examples/) section for a range of example inputs.\
-Restart files are automatically generated unless otherwise requested in a dedicated directory `rst` within `$SUBMITDIR`,
+Restart files are automatically generated unless otherwise requested in a dedicated directory `rst` within `$WORKDIR`,
 which is deleted in case of successful termination of PyMBE.
-The output and results of a calculation are stored in a dedicated directory `output` within `$SUBMITDIR`.
+The output and results of a calculation are stored in a dedicated directory `output` within `$WORKDIR`.

 Documentation
 -------------